bobfoster1299/terraform-modules-example/README.md

 # Introduction
 This project contains terraform code for creating a resource group and app service in Azure.
 It contains two separate modules - one for the resource group and one for the app service.

 The terraform state files are stored remotely in a storage account in Azure rather than locally.
-The details of the storage account are declared in the backend resource in environments/test/main.tf
+The details of the storage account are declared in the backend resource in [environments/test/main.tf](environments/test/main.tf).

-The variables are set in the environments/test/terraform.tfvars file.
+The variables are set in the [environments/test/terraform.tfvars](environments/test/terraform.tfvars) file.
 This file will pass the variables to the modules.

+Further environments could be created in future in the environments directory.

 # Instructions
 Follow these steps to create the resources.